-OARnet's co-location service provides cost-effective, worry-free space, with connections back to your organization via OARnet's high-speed network.
+OARnet offers two types of co-location services that provide cost-effective, worry-free space with connections back to your organization via OARnet's high-speed network.
+One is direct co-location with OARnet through Wright State University for higher education clients.
+The second type is connectivity provided by OARnet to our partner’s co-location sites.
 Co-location is a flexible, affordable way to expand computing resources without expensive local facility upgrades.

 Integrated Network Services